crosscompute/crosscompute-notebook-extensions/README.rst

     cd tests/notebooks
     jupyter notebook

-Click the green paper plane icon (or press SHIFT-C SHIFT-P) to preview the notebook as a tool.
+- Click the blue paper plane icon (or press SHIFT-C SHIFT-P) to preview the notebook as a tool.
+- Click the red paper plane icon (or press SHIFT-C SHIFT-D) to deploy the notebook as a tool.